Hrabal/TemPy/README.md

 ```

 ### Elements creation and removal
-You can create a DOM elements instantiating tags:
+Create DOM elements by instantiating tags:
 ```python
 page = Html()
 >>> <html></html>
 ```

-You can then add elements or content calling them (just like a function)...
+Add elements or content by calling them like a function...
 ```python
 page(Head())
 >>> <html><head></head></html>
 ```
-..or you can use one of the jQuery-like apis:
+...or use one of the jQuery-like apis:
 ```python
 body = Body()
 page.append(body)